A perfectly cooked golden omelet, split open to reveal fluffy scrambled egg products, served atop white rice on a clean.

 NSF Certification

-It helps show that a factory follows food-grade production and hygiene standards.
+This helps to demonstrate that the factory adheres to food grade production and hygiene standards.

 Organic Certification